StevenBlack/vocab/README.md

 ### contretemps
-A regrettable situation that leads to embarrassment, such as begging off a date by claiming sickness and then bumping into the canceled date at a restaurant on the same night, or making two appointments for the same time and having both show up at once.
+A regrettable situation that leads to embarrassment.

 ### contumacious
 Stubbornly rebellious against authority—not just irreverent, but downright disobedient.
-A child who refuses to stop talking during class after being asked twice is contumacious.

 ### Conway's Law (law of software)